abcfy2/aria2-static-build/README.md

 ## Android users NOTE

-If you were executed in Android environment (maybe x86_64, arm, or aarch64), please follow the official aria2 Android README: https://github.com/aria2/aria2/blob/master/README.android
+If you are executing in an Android environment (such as x86_64, arm, or aarch64), please follow the official aria2 Android README: https://github.com/aria2/aria2/blob/master/README.android

 Here is a sample: